7.10. Courtroom Workgroup: Defense Attorneys

 During Probation and Parole Revocation Hearings

 In Mempa v.
-Rhay, 389 U.S. 128 (1967), 17-year-old Mempa was placed on probation for two years after he pleads guilty to “joyriding”.
+Rhay, 389 U.S. 128 (1967), 17-year-old Mempa was placed on probation for two years after he pleaded guilty to “joyriding”.
 About four months later, the prosecutor moved to have petitioner’s probation revoked alleging that Mempa had committed a burglary while on probation.
 Mempa, who was not represented by counsel at the probation revocation hearing. admitted being involved in the burglary.
 The court revoked his probation based on his admission to the burglary.
 The U.S. Supreme Court held that Mempa should have had counsel to assist him in his hearing.

 Five years later, in Gagnon v.
 Scarpelli, 411 U.S. 778 (1973), the state sought to revoke defendant’s probation.
 Originally, Gagnon was sentenced to fifteen years of imprisonment for armed robbery, but the judge had suspended the imposition of sentence and placed him instead on seven years of probation.
 The Court found that the probation revocation hearing did not meet the standards of due process.
 Because a probation revocation involves a loss of liberty, the probationer was entitled to due process.
-The Court did not adopt a per se rule that all probationers must have the assistance of counsel in every revocation hearings, but rather stated:
+The Court did not adopt a per se rule that all probationers must have the assistance of counsel in every revocation hearing, but rather stated:

-“We find no justification for a new, inflexible constitutional rule with respect to the requirement of counsel.
+“We find no justification for a new, inflexible constitutional rule concerning the requirement of counsel.
 We think rather, that the decision as to the need for counsel must be made on a case-by-case basis in the exercise of sound discretion by the state authority charged with responsibility for administering the probation and parole system. . . .
 Presumptively, it may be said that counsel should be provided in cases where, after being informed of his right to request counsel, the probationer or parolee makes such a request based on a timely and colorable claim. . . .
-In passing on a request for the appointment of counsel, the responsible agency should also consider, especially in doubtful cases, whether probationer appears to be capable of speaking effectively for himself.
+In passing on a request for the appointment of counsel, the responsible agency should also consider, especially in doubtful cases, whether the probationer appears to be capable of speaking effectively for himself.
 In every case in which a request for counsel at a preliminary or final hearing is refused, the grounds for refusal shall be stated succinctly in the record.”
 [9]

 At Some Post-Trial Proceedings